pymedphys/pymedphys/README.rst

 .. |logo| image:: https://github.com/pymedphys/pymedphys/raw/master/docs/logos/pymedphys_title.png
     :target: https://docs.pymedphys.com/

-**A community effort to develop a common core package for Medical Physics in Python and foster a culture of opening the doors on in-house software via peer review and open source distribution**
+**A community effort to develop a common library for Medical Physics in Python and foster a culture of opening the doors on in-house software via peer review and open source distribution**